 The combination of diet, walking and compression are what worked for me and my C-Section shelf is gone

-So if more surgery isn’t what you want try diet, walking and Cpanty.
-If you stick with it and have patience I think you’ll be happy with the results.
+So if more surgery isn’t what you want try this triple remedy.
+I think you’ll be happy with the results.

 Here’s to a more beautiful, slimmer you – and no more surgery